 Caring for dental veneers

-There are a few things you can do to make your veneers last as long as possible.
-As mentioned, continuing an excellent oral health care practices is the best way to ensure your veneers stay in great condition.
-This can include:
+There are a few things you can do to extend the lifespan of your veneers.
+As previously stated, the best way to make sure your veneers stay in great condition is to maintain excellent oral health care practices.
+This may consist of:

 Wearing a mouthguard while playing contact sports